 4. Cover with foil and cook for about 45 minutes or until chicken is cooked through.

 5. Sprinkle with feta just before serving.

 I didn’t have chicken prepared for this dish, found at Our Best Bites, so I pulled out eight chicken tenders from the freezer, put them in a large skillet and added all the ingredients for Taco Chicken.
-I let it simmer, covered, until cooked through, about 15 minutes.
+I let it simmer, covered until cooked through, about 15 minutes.
 I had the pasta water set to boil while the chicken cooked, chopped the veggies while my oldest daughter grated the zest off the limes and had everything ready to eat in under 45 minutes.
 This salad makes a TON.
-Definitely something you could make to share or take.
+This is definitely something you could make to share or take.
 Serves at least 6 adults as a main dish and 12 as a side dish.

 - 14.5 oz. bowtie pasta